virtualritz/after-effects/README.md

 To debug the loading process consult the `Plugin Loading.log` or run AfterEffects from the CLI in your debugger of choice.

-The most common causes of plugin loading failure on MacOs are lack of signing, and incorrect PkgInfo or Info.plist contents.
+The most common causes of plugin loading failure on macOS are lack of signing, and incorrect PkgInfo or Info.plist contents.

 For a more advanced sample with full GPU rendering you can check out the [Gyroflow plugin](https://github.com/gyroflow/gyroflow-plugins)